jkenney0501/dbt_superstore_dim_model/README.md

 # Superstore Dimensional Model with dbt & Snowflake

-Objective: Create a star schema for business to utilize various business intelligence and create a Tableau summary dashboard to capture high level metrics.
+Objective: Create a new data workflow from a dara dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high level metrics associated to this data.

 ## Overview

 This project mimics some modern day DataMart development and is an example of a star schema is created from the Tableau Superstore data.
 The dataset is cleaned beforehand since this was not the point of the exercise but rather to model and transform data as we would in a DataMart as a demonstration for a standard job that a client may choose to employ.

 The process itself emulates a production type ELT where a batch is loaded to Snowflake external stage and from there dbt takes over and transforms the data in three layers to create a star schema using Kimball architecture while utilizing some dbt best practices such as CI/CD pipelines, testing, using macros, documentation and modularity.